circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

 firebase login:ci
 ```

-Add the generated token to the CircleCI project's environment variables as $FIREBASE_DEPLOY_TOKEN.
+Add the generated token to the CircleCI project's environment variables as `$FIREBASE_DEPLOY_TOKEN`.

-Add the below to the project's `config.yml` file
+The following example shows how you can add a deploy to Firebase job to your project's `config.yml` file.
+This snippet assumes you already have a job to build your application, called `build-job`, and introduces a deployment workflow that only runs the deployment job once the build job has completed **and** you're on the master branch.

 ```

      deploy-job:
        docker:
-         - image: my-image-version-tag
+         - image: <my-image-version-tag>
        working_directory: /tmp/my-project
        steps:
          - run: